How to avoid having burned out and disengaged employees

-You say your organization is innovative and flexible, but you’re burning out your employees
+You say your organization is innovative and flexible, but you’re burning your employees out.

 Last decade’s motivation-boosting tips won’t work, because today’s workers are not only disengaged, they’re distracted.
-Targeting workplace burnout isn’t a mere problem of “how much is too much.”
-It’s far more in depth than that.
+Targeting workplace burnout isn’t a problem of “how much is too much.”
+It’s far more complicated than that.

-2017 and role conflict
+Modern role conflict

-The need for more social support
+A need for more social support

 Try incorporating digital feedback.
 When possible, lead your workers into in-person social meet-ups.
 If you really want to promote a hands-on, in-person social environment, target them via social media and mobile apps.
 It’s easier to lead a horse to water when you’re on their turf.
 No, your workers aren’t farm animals, but they’ll be more receptive to stress-relieving social meet-ups if a digital construct helps them along.